ESF:MPE_CMAE Seminar in Macroeconomics - Course Information

 - Assessment methods

 - There two written tests during the semester.
-Weight of every test in the overal score is 30 %.
-The remaining 40 % of points is active participation in the seminars.
+Weight of the tests in the overal score is approximately 50 %.
+The remaining points can be collected for active participation in the seminars and the debate.

-Minimum score for passing the course is 60 % from all points.
+Minimum score for passing the course is 60 % of all points.